Frequently Asked Questions

 How does authentication work?

 It is automatic. mctx uses OAuth 2.0, and MCP clients handle the flow for you.
-When your client connects to an App, it discovers auth requirements automatically and prompts you to sign in through your browser.
+When your client connects to an MCP server, it discovers auth requirements automatically and prompts you to sign in through your browser.
 See the Authentication guide for details.

 Are there rate limits?

 No hard platform-level rate limits.
-Individual Apps may implement their own, and abusive usage may trigger account review.
+Individual servers may implement their own, and abusive usage may trigger account review.

 Is there an SLA?